reedcallan/Telling-Stories-with-Data/assignment34.md

 ![image](https://user-images.githubusercontent.com/112968634/191387887-5420f6d6-e13a-4e28-87f7-1970c96b6db3.png)

-After assessing their feedback, it seems like they both had more unique greivences
+After assessing their feedback, it seems like they both had more unique grievances.
+For instance, the adult was more concerned about the colors being used for a purpose while the student wanted more clarity on the axes.
+However, it seems that there was a general consensus that the bar chart was much more clear and actually told a story.

 ## Step Five